Medical-Physics-Uni-Freiburg/Tral.Randomness/README.md

 for straightforward implementation examples.

 ## More Information
-You should find TRAL RANDOMNESS meaningfully documented by code comments.
+You should find TRAL.RANDOMNESS meaningfully documented by code comments.

 For more information: https://kuiper.zone/csharp-randomness/